darrida/pykeypass/README.md

 - **Python:** More recently, after using Python to varying degress for a good 3 years or so, I finally got around to rewriting the tool.
   - The first iteration pretty much copied the hardcoded nature of the VBS version, but it took advantage of the Keepass command line support.
     - The big improvement was that all of launch/login activity took place before the fully logged in Keepass window appeared.
 It also was no longer interrupted by other loading processes.
-    - This version incorperated no flexibility, as it was coded specifically for the specific Keepass files that I depended on.
+    - This version incorperated no flexibility, as it was coded specifically for the Keepass files that I depended on.
-    - At this point there were three functions, one for each of the two Keepass files I use, and one that facilitate launching both files at ones.
   - The second iteration was to incorperate more flexibility into one of the two files that I launch.
     - Why not both files?
-Well, that's primarily because there is one common file that used by many people, which never changes.
+Well, that's primarily because there is one common file used by many people - the name and location never changes.
 The information related to that file I left hardcoded.
 This file also requires a security key file, which just takes a little more work to manage.
     - This version also included a rudementary wizard for configuring the one flexible file.
   - The third iteration involved moving away from storing hashed (but reversible) passwords in a flat file.
     - I found pykeepass, a Python package that makes working with Keepass databases easy (<https://github.com/libkeepass/pykeepass).>